Rome's Affordable Art Fair brings splash of neon to Eternal City

 The art fair model, where galleries band together to rent stall space from the organisers, also helps less established artists promote their work, artist Daniele Alonge told Reuters.

-“This is a great way for galleries who cannot afford the expense of running their own space to reach the public, not just collectors but also a younger crowd,” said Alonge, 35, who is selling works priced between 140 and 1,400.
+“This is a great way for galleries who cannot afford the expense of running their own space to reach the public, not just collectors but also a younger crowd,” said Alonge, 35, who is selling works priced between 140 euros and 1,400 euros.

-One debutante is 25-year old Matilde Giuliani, selling her collage works for between 100 and 150.
+One debutante is 25-year old Matilde Giuliani, selling her collage works for between 100 euros and 150 euros.
 “Creating is easy, what is hard is finding an audience,” Giuliani said.
 “This helps.”

 Fair director Marco Trevisan said he hoped to introduce new faces into the art market and show art in Rome did not stop with the Renaissance masters Caravaggio, Michelangelo and Bernini.